TEAM2137/PurePursuitControl/README.md

 # PurePursuitControl
 FRC 2137 TORC's code for autonomous driving of our robot in preparation for the 2020 FRC game

-This code is built off of the guidance of FRC 1712's Pure Pursuit whitepaper
+This code is built off of the guidance and math of [FRC 1712's Pure Pursuit whitepaper](https://www.chiefdelphi.com/t/paper-implementation-of-the-adaptive-pure-pursuit-controller/166552)
 ## Components
 This code consists of 3 major portions: Path generation, robot position tracking (odometry), path following (pure pursuit), and velocity control
 ### Path Generation